open-contracting/kingfisher-summarize/docs/users.rst

       CREATE USER the_username WITH PASSWORD 'the_password';

 #.
-Close your PostgreSQL session and your sudo session.
+Close your PostgreSQL session.

 Grant a user read-only access to *some* tables
 ----------------------------------------------